The Discriminative Effect of Taxes

 May 5, 2010

 How can we reduce gender and racial discrimination?
-One answer is that we can do it by relying on the invisible hand.
-Another answer is that since people in the marketplace have racial preferences, we need to have anti-discrimination laws in order to decrease discrimination.
-The surprising answer this paper proposes is that we can reduce gender and racial discrimination by reducing income and firm taxes.
-When the gains from discrimination are untaxed, a higher tax will lead to more discrimination.
-We are going to show this proposition, and then we are going to explain, why it is realistic to think, that discrimination gains are untaxed.
+One way relies on the "invisible hand"; another recognizes that people in the marketplace have racial preferences, and therefore that we need anti-discrimination laws in order to decrease discrimination.
+The surprising answer this paper proposes is that we can reduce gender and racial discrimination by reducing income and company taxes!
+This is because when the gains from discrimination are untaxed, a higher tax will lead to more discrimination.
+We will present this proposition, and then explain why it is realistic to think that gains obtained through discrimination are untaxed.

 Number of Pages in PDF File: 9